Cho Oyu Expeditions - 8000 m Peak Climbing in Tibet

 We set up our camp at Chinese Base Camp and stay two nights or more, which depends on the feeling of our members.
-Base camp is a temporary but comfortable affair with a dining tent before hiking up towards the advance base camp begins.
+Base camp is a temporary but comfortable affair with a dining tent before hiking up towards the advanced base camp begins.
 ABC is in the heart of the Himalayas at 5700m; surrounded by celestial peaks.
 There is also the high pass called Nangpa La nearby which, an old but still used yak track trading route between Nepal and Tibet exists.
 From ABC, we can see the superb scene of Cho Oyu.
 This is the main base camp and we plan to stay there for the whole Cho Oyu expedition to look at the favorable situation for the expedition.

 Expedition Summit Camps

 Camp 1 (6,400 m) approached in 6-8 hours via an initial walk up the Gyabrag Glacier and then up steep scree to a broad snow shoulder and camp 1.

 Camp 2 (7,000 m) We follow the snow ridge out of camp 1 to a steep 50 meters ice wall, which provides the hardest climbing on the route however it is relatively straightforward and we can place fixed ropes.
 Normally the journey to camp 2 is completed in 7-9 hours.

 Camp 3 (7,400 m) Once again on the easy ground the journey to camp 3 takes around 4 hours, but at this altitude real determination is needed to deal with the effects of altitude.

 Summit Day It takes 6-8 hours to reach the summit, initially up easy snow and rock to the summit plateau, at which point it is only altitude, weather, and fitness that will stop you from reaching the sixth-highest summit.